luca-viola/facelock/README.md

 Included in the repository there is a small utility called 'Calibration'.
-This can be launched from Facelock main menu, and will show a visual feedback on the face recognition process: it can be used to verify that the camera is working properly, the image is not doo dark,
+This can be launched from Facelock main menu, and will show a visual feedback on the face recognition process: it can be used to verify that the camera is working properly, the image is not doo dark, or the best angles to position the laptop or the camera.

 ### How to install it on OS/X

 The prerequisite is to have the brew package manager installed.

+**(NEW)** Consider the `install.sh` script in the `osx` folder, that will try to do all the necessary installation steps automatically.
+In case of problems, refer to the description of the necessary steps in this paragraph.
+To use the script, go to the facelock git repository that you have cloned, then type

+`cd osx`

+`./install.sh`

+**Manual installation**

 First thing you need python 3:

 `brew install python3`